Are you feeling trapped, wanting to quit your job and become an online entrepreneur, but are being held back by procrastination?

 Do you exercise in the morning?
 If you exercise in the morning you get the blood flowing to your brain and release endorphins that make you feel good for the rest of the day.

-Exercise is a great antidote to fear, stress and lack of confidence.
+Exercise is a great antidote to procrastination.

 Being an entrepreneur is the best personal development journey in the world.
 Become a master at acknowledging your emotions rather than fighting them.